 Judge bars 9/11 mastermind’s testimony in NYC

-NEW YORK (AP) — The self-described architect of the Sept.
-11, 2001, terror attacks will not be allowed to testify in the terrorism trial of Osama bin Laden’s son-in-law, a federal judge in New York ruled Tuesday.
+NEW YORK (AP) — A federal judge ruled Tuesday that the self-described architect of the Sept.
+11 attacks will not be allowed to testify in the terrorism trial of Osama bin Laden’s son-in-law, but defense lawyers later asked him to reconsider.

-U.S. District Judge Lewis Kaplan rejected a request by defense lawyers to call Khalid Sheikh Mohammed as a witness at the trial of Sulaiman Abu Ghaith using live, closed-circuit video from Guantanamo Bay, where Mohammed is imprisoned.
+U.S. District Judge Lewis Kaplan firmly rejected a request by the lawyers to call Khalid Sheikh Mohammed as a witness at the trial of Sulaiman Abu Ghaith using live, closed-circuit video from Guantanamo Bay, where Mohammed is imprisoned.

 Abu Ghaith is the highest-level al-Qaida figure to be tried in the U.S. since the Sept.
 11 attacks.
 His trial is scheduled to resume Wednesday.

 Associated Press Writer Larry Neumeister contributed to this report